 Carefully wrap glass bottles in bubble wrap (or equivalent) to prevent breakage during shipping.
-Ship all samples to the appropriate testing laboratory within 7 days of sampling in boxes or coolers with NWRPO Transfer of Custody (or laboratory chain of custody) Forms and any other forms required by the lab.
+Ship all samples to the appropriate testing laboratory within 2 days of sampling in boxes or coolers with NWRPO Transfer of Custody (or laboratory chain of custody) Forms and any other forms required by the lab.
 Place all samples in the boxes or coolers with the caps up; do not place them on their sides.
 Pad the sides of the box or cooler with bubble wrap and pack samples so that they are held snugly in place.
 Use additional bubble wrap to prevent the samples from moving during shipping; pack the top of the box or cooler with bubble wrap so that samples cannot move vertically.
-If specified by laboratory, pack all refrigerated and frozen samples together to ensure a longer cold period.
+If specified by the laboratory, pack all refrigerated and frozen samples with blue ice or some form of cold pack.
+If possible, pack all refrigerated and frozen samples together to ensure a longer cold period.
 Do not use free ice in the coolers; the water from melted ice can wash labels off, contaminate samples, and remove labeling tape.
 Ensure that boxes or coolers are securely closed and will not open during shipping.
 If boxes are used, label box sides with arrows pointing upward (toward the top of the box) and clearly label "THIS SIDE UP."